Baiyuetribe/paper2gui/README_en.md

 ##  <p align="center"> Paper2GUI 🚀🚀🌟: Make it easy and convenient for everyone to use cutting-edge artificial intelligence technology </p>

-Paper2GUI: an AI toolbox for ordinary people, free installation and ready to use, supporting Windows, Mac and Linux desktop APP.
-10+ AI models have been supported, covering the fields of speech synthesis, video frame filling, video overscoring, target detection and so on.
-It allows many high profile cutting-edge AI technologies to be made into a cross-desktop APP in a GUI way, making it easy for all people who like AI to use these technologies quickly.
+Paper2GUI: An AI desktop APP toolbox for common people, free installation and ready to use, already supports 10+ AI models, covering the fields of speech synthesis, video frame filling, video overscoring, target detection, image stylization, image OCR recognition, etc. Support Windows, Mac, Linux systems.
+Make it simple and convenient for everyone to use cutting-edge AI technology.

 <p align="center">English | <a href="README.md">中文</a> | <a href="https://t.me/baiyueblog">Telegram</a></p>
 - Text to Speech